jgm/pandoc/test/command/markdown-to-asciidoc-links.md

 ```
 % pandoc -t asciidoc
-The [syntax page] provides complete, detailed documentation for
+The [syntax page] provides documentation

 [syntax page]: http://www.syntaxpage.com
 ^D
-The http://www.syntaxpage.com[syntax page] provides complete, detailed documentation for
+The http://www.syntaxpage.com[syntax page] provides documentation
 ```

-Render an internal link using the cross reference syntax
+Render an internal link

 ```
 % pandoc -t asciidoc
 Refer to [Quick start](#quick-start) to learn how to get started.
 ^D
-Refer to <<quick-start,Quick start>> to learn how to get started.
+Refer to link:#quick-start[Quick start] to learn how to get started.
 ```